cyk990422/ExpGest/README.md

 ## Run

+Users can modify the configuration file according to their own needs to achieve the desired results.
+Instructions for modification are provided as comments in the configuration file.

 ```
 # More detailed controls such as texts and phrases, please set them in the configuration file.
 # Run audio-control demo: